Johns Hopkins Pediatric Liver Center

 About the Center

 The Colleen Mitchel Memorial Fund, a component fund of the Greater Washington Community Foundation, was established to fund biliary atresia research at the Pediatric Liver Center at Johns Hopkins and to raise awareness of the need for organ donors.
-Colleen’s BA 5K has donated over $165,000 throughout the race’s history to aid in the advancement of biliary atresia research at Hopkins.
-With these funds, the Liver Center has been able to pursue research to determine the root causes of biliary atresia and develop a cure, develop digital tools to help families of children with liver disease, and investigate barriers towards liver transplantation.
+Colleen’s BA 5K has donated over $195,000 throughout the race’s history to aid in the advancement of biliary atresia research at Hopkins.
+With these funds, the Liver Center has been able to progress research to determine the root causes of biliary atresia and bring us closer to a cure, develop new drugs and therapies for liver patients, create digital tools to help families of children with liver disease, and improve outcomes for liver transplantation recipients.

 Johns Hopkins Children’s Center

 As the pediatric hospital at Johns Hopkins, Johns Hopkins Children’s Center brings the collaborative multidisciplinary might and expertise of this venerable institution to bear in treating every child that crosses its threshold.
 Founded in 1912 as the Children’s Hospital at Johns Hopkins, the Johns Hopkins Children’s Center offers one of the most comprehensive pediatric medical programs in the country, with more than 100,000 patient visits and nearly 12,000 admissions each year.
 It is Maryland’s largest children’s hospital and the only state-designated Trauma Service and Burn Unit for pediatric patients.
-Johns Hopkins Children’s Center is proud to once again rank nationally in all 10 pediatric specialties surveyed by U.S. News & World Report, with seven specialties among the top 20.
+Johns Hopkins Children’s Center is proud to be ranked in the top 25 for all 10 pediatric specialties according to the 2023-2024 U.S. News & World Report Best Children’s Hospital List.
 Some of these specialties include oncology, cardiology, diabetes and endocrinology, gastroenterology and GI surgery, neonatology, nephrology, neurology, orthopedics, pulmonary and lung surgery, and urology.
+Overall, the Children’s Center ranks the #1 children’s hospital in the state of Maryland and the #10 in the nation.
 For more information, visit www.hopkinschildrens.org.